josephho1013/Xena-Summer-Project-2022/README.md

 # Xena-Summer-Project-2022

 This is a repository of Lean codes of my UROP and/or Xena Project under supervision of Prof. Kevin Buzzard in summer 2022.
 Using Lean 3, a proof assistant, I explored the topic of binary relations, including predicates, operations and compositions.
+Several elementary problems were also formalized here, some inspired by past examinations of M1F (Foundations of Analysis) and IUM (Introduction to University Mathematics) modules, others adapted from the book *Relational Mathematics* by Gunther Schmidt, in which most of the definitions used are sourced.

 ## References: